davidusb-geek/emhass/docs/mlforecaster.md

 So the mean backtest metric of our model is $R^2=0.59$.

-Here is the grpahic result of the backtesting routine:
+Here is the graphic result of the backtesting routine:

 ![](./images/load_forecast_knn_bare_backtest.svg)